 The system takes into account all International Standards, Codes and recommendations adopted by the International Standards Organization (ISO), the World Customs Organization (WCO) and the UNCTAD, in the field of trade facilitation.

 Legal Department Unit has the responsibility that is derived from the powers conferred on the Attorney General and Honorable Minister of Justice of the Federation who is the Chief Law Officer of Nigeria.
 Such powers include the institution and defense of all actions whereby the Government or any of its Agencies is involved.

 The Legal Adviser in this regard, therefore serves as the principal legal adviser to the Comptroller-General and the officers and employees of the Nigeria Customs Service.
 This office provides legal services to the Service in matters relating to its statutory functions of the Service.

 It has both Headquarters and field structures where Assistant Legal Advisers provide legal advise and representation services in courts on behalf of the Area Commands in the field.
 The legal adviser is a member of the Nigeria Customs Board.

 Public Relations Unit is saddled with the responsibility of the service information management.
-The unit produces the weekly TV programmes (Customs Duty) that is aired on the Network Service of Nigeria Television Authority (NTA).
+The unit produces the weekly TV program (Customs Duty) that is aired on the Network Service of Nigeria Television Authority (NTA).

 The unit serves as an effective system of Internal Checks to prevent or detect errors and financial frauds.
 Auditing is a tool necessary for maintaining a good System of Financial Management.
-The presence of the Internal Audit serves as a deterrent to malpractices in Government Institutions and Statutory Corporations and imposes some form of moral Checks on officers connected with the control and Custody of Public Money and property.
+The presence of the Internal Audit serves as a deterrent to malpractices in Government Institutions and Statutory Corporations and imposes Checks on officers connected with the control and Custody of Public Money and property.
 In the course of their duties, Internal Auditors have right to: